Alexandroskw/dotfiles/README.md

 Now you have the most fresh updates for the configs.

 > [!IMPORTANT]
-> If you made some local changes, fisrt `stash` the changes before you `pull` the repository.
+> If you made some local changes, first `stash` the changes before you `pull` the repository.
 This will avoid conflicts with Git.

 # Important Considerations
 1. Install [`tpm` (*Tmux Plugin Manager*)](https://github.com/tmux-plugins/tpm).